finite-loop/finiteloop/src/pages/offerings/product_strategy.md

 order: 2
 ---

-We create new product lines for our customers that helped them acquire global brands.
+We create new product lines for our customers that helps them grow into new market and business paradigms.